Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Children, pregnant women and people who are sick are not expected to fast.
 Young people normally start fasting when they are teenagers.
 In special cases, you can make up the days of fasting at a later date.
 For example, if you are pregnant or on a tiring journey during Ramadan, you can do the fast later, when your circumstances are different.

-In 2012, Ramadan coincided with the London Olympics.
-3,000 Muslim athletes from all over the world had to face competing without food and liquids.
-Many athletes observed the fast strictly while still taking part in the Olympics.
-Others decided to delay the fast until a later date.
-Mo Farah, who became double Olympic gold champion, made the difficult decision to make up the days of fasting after the event.
-For the athletes who were fasting, the Olympic Village dining room was open 24 hours a day, and stocked with special Ramadan foods such as dates, Halal beef and Halal chicken.
+If Ramadan coincides with a major sporting event, Muslim athletes have to face competing without food and liquids.
+In the London Olympics there were around 3,000 Muslim athletes.
+Many of them observed the fast strictly, while others decided to delay the fast until a later date.
+Mo Farah, who became double Olympic champion, made the difficult decision to make up the days of fasting after the event.
+For the athletes who were fasting, the Olympic Village dining room was open 24 hours a day and stocked with special Ramadan foods such as dates, Halal beef and Halal chicken.

 Worksheets and downloads